AgileRL/AgileRL/docs/multi_agent_training/index.rst

 On-Policy Training
 ------------------
-Similaryly to off-policy training, we've adapted our single-agent on-policy training loop for multi-agent settings in :file:`train_multi_agent_on_policy.py`.
+Similarly to off-policy training, we've adapted our single-agent on-policy training loop for multi-agent settings in :file:`train_multi_agent_on_policy.py`.
 Currently, only
-:class:`Independent Proximal Policy Optimisation (IPPO) <agilerl.algorithms.ippo.IPPO>` has been implemented to be used with this training function.
+:class:`Independent Proximal Policy Optimisation (IPPO) <agilerl.algorithms.ippo.IPPO>` has been implemented to be used with this training function, but we are looking to add more algorithms in the future!